-CBD VAPE Pen Pineapple Express is the new trending and safer way for intake of CBD.
+Using a CBD vape pen is the new trending and safer way when it comes to intake of CBD.

-Comes ready to use, no need to charge and is good for up to 50-100 puffs.
-Buy CBD vape pens & Hemp Oil for vape from TryTheCBD.com.
 THIS PRODUCT IS FOR CUSTOMERS 21 OR OLDER ONLY.
-You should do your own research and see if the the CBD Oil can help your condition.
-Consult your physician if you have a medical condition or are taking any medications before using CBD VAPE Pen.
+You should do your own research and see if vaping CBD oil may be able to help your condition.
+Consult your physician if you have a medical condition or are taking any medications before using a CBD vape pen.

-Ingredients of 200mg CBD VAPE Pen Pineapple Express
+Ingredients of the Pineapple Express 200 mg CBD VAPE Pen

 - MCT Coconut Oil

 - Pineapple Express terpenes